Dylan Carlson Player Props: Cardinals vs. Nationals

-On Monday, Dylan Carlson (.457 on-base percentage in past 10 games, 140 points above season-long percentage) and the St. Louis Cardinals face the Washington Nationals, whose starting pitcher will be Josiah Gray.
-First pitch is at 4:05 PM ET.
+On Tuesday, Dylan Carlson (.457 on-base percentage in past 10 games, 140 points above season-long percentage) and the St. Louis Cardinals face the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
+First pitch is at 7:05 PM ET.

-In his previous game he had a hitless showing (0-for-5) against the Mets.
+He had a hitless performance in his most recent game (0-for-5) against the Mets.

 Dylan Carlson Game Info & Props vs. the Nationals